topherhunt/cheatsheets/js/redux.md

   * A given api request will normally involve dispatching at least 3 actions: 1) an action stating that the request began, 2) an action stating that the request completed, and 3) an action stating that the request failed.
 A common pattern is to use the same `type` for these 3 actions, and a `status` field to indicate the status of that request.

-  * Your action creators will be converted into **thunks**: they'll return a function instead of returning the action object directly.
+  * You'll convert some action creators into **thunks**: they'll return a function instead of returning the action object directly.
 This function may have side effects, including making api calls and dispatching other actions.

+## Installing Redux & Thunk

+Steps to set up a Phoenix app for Redux state mgmt, with Redux-Thunk for api data syncing.

+Given a standard React setup, here's the brief steps for installing Redux.

+  * `npm i --save redux redux-thunk redux-logger react-redux`

+  * Define the store in `assets/js/redux/store.js`, with middlewares for logger and thunk.

+  * Define your action creator functions in `assets/js/redux/action_creators.js`.

+  * Define your reducers in `assets/js/redux/reducers.js`.

+  * Wrap the React root component in a Redux Provider.